jineshcodes/jineshcodes.github.io/_posts/2022-02-21-get-a-job-at-big-tech.markdown

 * Google Style Guides for: [C++](https://google.github.io/styleguide/cppguide.html), [Python](https://google.github.io/styleguide/pyguide.html), [Java](https://google.github.io/styleguide/javaguide.html)

-### Coding Practice
+### Coding practice

 When you practice, do not use an IDE.
 You need to be able to write legible, compilable code without help regarding the layout or spelling of standard library class/method names.
 I suggest solving algorithmic/DS problems on a word document or on paper to simulate an actual interview.

-**Note:** Some companies may have an integrated IDE in the browser window, but most don’t, so it is safer to practise on a standard word document.
+**Note:** Some companies may have an integrated IDE in the browser window, but most don’t, so it is safer to practice on a standard word document.

 **My recommendations**